 And there’s more… The Dometic Harrier has three blower speeds, remote controlled oscillating vents, timer function, sleep mode and cold plasma air purification.
 The sleep mode is brilliant for RVs, as it reduces the compressor and fan speeds while you’re sleeping.
 This means no noisy, vibrating air con to keep you awake.
 The air purification is also a big plus if you’re likely to travel to areas with low-quality air (not to mention it will remove unwanted cooking odours!).

 That’s not to say the Ibis 3 doesn’t have its own fair share of top features.
 It too has the sleep mode, remote control operation, timer and dehumidifying function.
 Plus, the premium quality generator start technology is included as standard, so you simply need to check with your generator supplier for compatibility.
-The Ibis 3 also has an electronic defrost, handy for low temperatures.
+The Ibis 3 also has an electronic defrost, handy for low temperatures and note that the lastest version of the Ibis has an upgraded inside plenum featuring a 4 way air directional plenum whereby all four louvers can be closed independently allowing the user to control the air flow direction within the van.

 With a variable speed compressor, the Dometic Harrier slows down or speeds up to maintain the output as needed.
 This reduces energy consumption to the absolute minimum required, while keeping the noise and vibration down too.